 Tuition fees for the MRes International Business are the same as for the MSc International Business.

-Entry requirements for the MRes in International Business are as for the MSc in International Business.
+Entry requirements for the MRes in International Business are as for the MSc in International Business & Strategy.
 However, we will also take into account an applicant's potential for excellence in research and for progression to successful doctoral-level study.
 Therefore, offers for MRes study are typically made following the advice of the Department's Directors of PhD Study.

 How to apply

-The application process for the MRes programme is the same as for the MSc International Business, except that you will also need to provide a short outline (one-to-two pages) of your research interests.
+The application process for the MRes programme is the same as for the MSc International Business & Strategy, except that you will also need to provide a short outline (one-to-two pages) of your research interests.